deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 "You should see the other guy." the blonde told him.

-"Hah! *Bueno.*" He turned back out the door, using the excuse of talking to the people outside to cover prepping a dose of anaesthetic – the Chinese girl was going to need to go on life support immediately, and for that she needed to be asleep.
+"Hah! *Bueno.*" He turned back out the door, using the excuse of talking to the people outside to cover prepping a dose of anaesthetic---the Chinese girl was going to need to go on life support immediately, and for that she needed to be asleep.

 Not for the first time, he *wished* that they were authorised to use Crue-D for first aid.
 "Base, get the blonde patient, she looks oedemic." he instructed.
 “Rebar, I'ma need that board there.”
 Vandenberg nodded and stepped smartly to retrieving it, so he returned his attention to the Chinese girl.